denistsoi/franklinchen.github.io/source/_posts/2013-09-06-was-it-worth-sprinting-to-a-terrible-fall-to-finish-25th-in-the-cmu-pretty-good-race-5k.markdown

 So my response is: I will need to work on maintaining balance and running on tricky surfaces.

-Also, Abby and I decided we should make sure to have a first aid kid around in the future.
+Also, Abby and I decided we should make sure to have a first aid kit around in the future.

 ## The next race